 Is there walk-up availability?

 - Currently, walk-up availability and waitlists aren’t available in the My Disney Experience app for both the restaurant and the lounge.

 - Sometimes they might take names, whereas at other times, they might not.
 The walk-up process seems to vary depending on the time of day and other factors.

 The Space 220 walk-up process may require a lot of waiting, but if this is at the top of your list and you don’t have a reservation, unfortunately waiting will be involved.

 We’ve heard from other guests that Cast Members will sometimes let guests sign up in the morning for a later time in the day and sometimes they only allow walk-ins.

-You might also want to try about 45 to 60 minutes prior to closing, which we’ve been told is also a good time for lounge entry.
+You might also want to try about 45 to 60 minutes prior to closing, which we’ve been told is also a good time for walk-up lounge entry.

 Evenings could be a better option, because more than likely people will head to Space 220 first thing to try for walk-up availability.